 If you see a good sale on your favorite mushrooms like baby bellas or you have some already that you know are going to go bad before you can use them, this is an easy way to save them so they don’t go to waste.

 This is the best way to freeze your mushrooms, just follow the steps.
-If your not a big fan there are mushroom substitutes.
+If you are not a big fan there are mushroom substitutes.

 1. Cleaning the mushrooms

 When you clean your mushrooms you want to gently brush off all of the dirt on them with a paper towel or napkin.

 You never want to wash your mushrooms with water as they are like sponges and will just absorb the water.
 This is my personal preference.

 Some people do not go without washing, if this is you then fill a bowl with water and dump the mushrooms in and give them a quick rinse.

 It is a great idea to cook your mushrooms prior to freezing them so that they don’t get freezer burned and turn into mush during the thaw.

 In just 4 quick and simple cooking steps you will have frozen mushrooms for your next recipe ready to go.

 - Wash your mushrooms by gently brushing off the dirt